wduquette/advent/README.md

 A "Thing" can have additional prose, as the ID of a prose-only component, e.g., so you can examine a book and then read it.
 Alternatively, just add another text component, description vs. prose.

+Or, give a book a variable Text(ID), where the ID is a prose component.

 ### Expression Syntax